You must submit all 4 parts of the application by the submission deadline (March 30, 2015).

 The Claremont Colleges Library Undergraduate Research Award recognizes the importance of the scholar's research journey from initial idea to final destination.
 Through this student competition, we celebrate the undergraduate research process.
 We want to hear from undergraduates in all disciplines about a research journey that has culminated in either a research paper or a research-based project (performance, presentation, poster, exhibition, or other format besides a traditional research paper).

 Winners will be honored at an award ceremony and reception on the afternoon of Wednesday, May 6, in Honnold/Mudd Library.
 Winning work will be showcased in the Honnold/Mudd Library and online in Scholarship@Claremont: Undergraduate Research Award, communicating the high quality of Claremont undergraduate scholarship worldwide.

 We welcome submissions in five categories:

 - First-year students

-We will accept submissions produced for a credit course or for faculty-sponsored research during the Spring, Summer, or Fall of 2014, or Spring 2015.
+We will accept submissions produced for a credit course or for independent research undertaken with a faculty sponsor/mentor during the Spring, Summer, or Fall of 2014, or Spring 2015.
 Completed applications are due by midnight on Monday, March 30.
-If the application includes a research project which is a work-in-progress such as a senior thesis, winners will be asked to submit the work in final form by Wednesday, April 29.
+If the application includes a research project which is a work-in-progress such as a senior thesis, a draft may be submitted by the March 30 due date.
+Winners will be asked to submit the work in final form by Wednesday, April 29.

 Explore the tabs of this guide for information about eligibility, how to apply, submission guidelines, and more.

 For more information: LibraryResearchAward@cuc.claremont.edu.